carboni123/agentic-chatbot-preview/README.md

       const errorText = await response.text();
       throw new Error(`Backend Error: ${response.status} - ${errorText}`);
     }
-    // The component will receive the agent's reply via WebSocket.
+    // The component will receive the agent's reply via its SSE connection.
   };

   // Your custom logic for resetting the conversation state